1825

 Tobacco labels of the Köster company, around 1830

-Alsfeld is smoking!Beginning of the tobacco and cigarette industry
+Alsfeld is smoking!Tobacco and cigarette industry in Alsfeld

-For decades, the Köster “tobacco factory” was not only an important economic factor, but also a household name in the town.
-When the company had to close in 1929 as a result of the world economic crisis and structural changes in the industry, an almost 100-year Alsfeld craft and economic history came to an end.
+For decades, the Köster “tobacco factory” was not only a significant economic factor but also a household name in the city.
+When the company was forced to close in 1929 as a result of the global economic crisis and structural changes in the industry, nearly 100 years of Alsfeld’s craft and economic history came to an end.
+However, it was not Theodor Köster from Hannoversch Münden, who had already founded a tobacco factory there in 1812, who initiated the beginnings in Alsfeld.

+The first verifiable tobacco manufacturer here was Hermann Bücking, who was admitted as a citizen of the city in 1825 with this professional title.
+His business, about which no specific details are known, included a small, non-licensed printing shop for the production of tobacco labels, which was not uncommon at the time.
 Together with Julius Heinrich Lückhard, he acquired a plot of land in front of the Hersfeld Gate in 1829 and erected a larger building.
-According to the fire cadastre, a factory with a tobacco kiln had been insured there since 1830.
-But already in 1833 the company has to declare insolvency.
+According to the fire insurance register, a factory with a tobacco kiln has been insured there since 1830.
+However, as early as 1833, the company had to file for bankruptcy.

-Later, it was Wilhelm Eduard Hyppolite, born in Rotenburg/Fulda in 1799 and listed as a “tobacco business for own account” in 1826, and Georg Gerland from Kassel, commissioned by Th.
-Köster, who set up the tobacco and cigarette business in Alsfeld.
-NH
+Later, it was Wilhelm Eduard Hyppolite—born in Rotenburg/Fulda in 1799 and identified in 1826 as a “tobacco business on his own account”—along with Georg Gerland from Kassel, commissioned by Theodor Köster, who expanded the tobacco and cigar business in Alsfeld on a large scale.
+(NH)